Long-legged bat: Diet and foraging behavior

 Though bats can have a diet ranging from fruit to meat, M. macrophyllum is insectivorous, meaning that their diet mainly consists of insects.
-Stomach content analysis of these bats has revealed mainly winged insects, indicating that the majority of the insects that M. macrophyllum consumes are aerial insects.
+Stomach content analysis of these bats has revealed mainly winged insects, indicating that the majority of the insects which M. macrophyllum consumes are aerial insects.
 Although flying insects are the main food source of the long-legged bat, these bats have also been known to supplement their diet with animal blood, but not with fruit.
 Due to the prominence of its posterior extremities and large feet, researchers have suggested aquatic hunting in these bats similar to Noctilo fish-eating bats, but this has yet to be proven.

 The most commonly observed foraging strategy of M. macrophyllum is gleaning, in which a bat will hover over a body of water and pick up insects on the surface using its enlarged feet and long hind limbs.
 This system of foraging in M. macrophyllum differs from most other phyllostomid bats.
-However, these bats are not limited to this gleaning foraging strategy alone; laboratory studies have shown that M. macrophyllum is also capable of aerial hawking, a foraging strategy in which bats prey on insects in midair.
+However, these bats are not limited to this gleaning foraging strategy alone.
+Laboratory studies have shown M. macrophyllum is also capable of aerial hawking, a foraging strategy where bats prey on insects in midair.
 These bats perform both of these foraging strategies equally effectively.
 This variation in foraging allows these bats to take advantage of the variety of insects in their environment, whether they are sitting on the water or hovering above it.

 Echolocation

 Like many species in the order Chiroptera, M. macrophyllum uses echolocation to navigate its environment and detect its prey.
 These bats are able to do this by sending out sound waves and receiving these waves when they bounce off various objects.
 As the long-legged bat approaches an object, the frequency of their echolocation signals will increase so they are able to create a better spatial map.

 Unlike many bat species from the family Phyllostomidae that use low-intensity "whispering" echos, the long-legged bat has been shown to produce high-intense echolocation calls to detect its prey.
 M. macrophyllum will adjust the intensity of its calls depending on its environment.
 When in areas with high acoustic clutter, the bats will decrease their signal intensity, while in more open areas, the bats will increase their signal intensity.
 By increasing call intensity in a more open environment, this allows these bats to have a broader detection range for food.
-Average intensity output has been shown increase by 11 dB, corresponding to a 4x amplitude increase when echolocating in open environments compared to enclosed environments.
+Average intensity output has been shown to increase by 11 dB, corresponding to a 4x amplitude increase when echolocating in open environments compared to enclosed environments.